rtorr/rtorr.com/content/blog/default-values/index.md

 # How I think about default values in JavaScript

-First of all, all these things can fall under the Opinion and Concern umbrella.
+First of all, all these things can fall under the Opinions, Concerns, and Nitpick umbrella.
 The most important thing is just giving thought to the things you have opinions about and always reserve the right to be corrected.

 My simple rule of thumb is to try to set initial state to whatever the eventual state will be for Objects and Arrays.

 Strings and numbers default to undefined.